Korean Grammar Point

 3. Comparative Analysis

 • Example: 비가 오니까 우산을 가져가세요.
-(Because it’s raining, bring an umbrella.)
+(It's raining, so take an umbrella.)

 4. Examples in Context